 - 1.3.
-The revised Strategic Risk Register as at 31 December 2016 is set out in Appendix 1 for consideration by Cabinet.
+The revised Strategic Risk Register as at 31 March 2017 is set out in Appendix 1 for consideration by Cabinet.
 The intention is that this review of the Register will secure the following objectives: - Identify any newly emerging risks which need to be added to the Register and removing any risks that have been resolved to maintain a focus on current risks. - To revisit risk score assessments and ensure that appropriate mitigation remains in place. - 1.4.
-A key theme which emerges from the Strategic Risk Register is one of an ongoing requirement to maintain our current performance in respect of service delivery, performance and governance.
+A key theme which emerges from the Strategic Risk Register is one of an ongoing requirement to maintain performance levels in respect of service delivery, performance and governance.
 This objective needs to be secured against a background of both declining and less certainty concerning financial resources.
 Allied to the financial position local authorities are faced with significant national political/legislative change impacting upon the financial framework within which Council's operate.
-Housing, Planning, finance, the welfare system and devolution are all areas where significant changes over the next two years are anticipated.
+Housing, Planning, finance, the welfare system, Brexit and devolution are all areas where significant changes are anticipated over the next two years.
 These developments are anticipated to require some significant changes in the manner in which our services to local residents are delivered with the level of change required clearly having the potential to disrupt service provision. - 1.5.
 During the recent round of Quarterly Performance meetings three key issues raised at previous meetings concerning the impact of Brexit, the pace of legislative change and the ability to recruit and retain appropriately qualified staff were all viewed as remaining of concern.
 In addition in the light of the level of savings that needed to be identified over the period current MTFP concerns were reiterated concerning the challenges in respect of securing these savings, against a background in which some services were experiencing increased pressures as a result of other agencies withdrawing services.
 Both the uncertainties arising from Brexit, together with the impact of legislative change are incorporated within the same Strategic Risk (Risk 1) as outlined in Appendix 1.
 The issue of the loss of key staff and the difficulties being experienced in finding suitable replacements continues to be a widespread concern expressed by managers.
-This issue already featured within the Strategic Risk Register and is detailed as Item 3 within Appendix 1, while the issue of financial pressures is covered by Item 2 within Appendix 1. - 1.6.
-In order to develop the understanding / culture of risk throughout the organisations a series of training sessions for senior managers which covered the issue of Risk
+This issue already featured within the Strategic Risk Register and is detailed as Item 3 within Appendix 1, while the issue of financial pressures is covered by Item 2 within Appendix 1.
+As a result of the growing profile and incidence of cyber crime it is now considered appropriate that this is included within the Strategic Risk register.
+Given the links with business continuity Cyber Crime has now been incorporating within Strategic Risk 5.
+The risk mitigation in this area is that the Council adopts industry wide standards to minimise the risk of cyber crime / cyber attack.

-Management have been held in both the summer of 2014 with further training in the Autumn of 2015.
-Likewise, as part of the Members Development Programme on 26 January 2016 there was a presentation to Members concerning Risk Management.
+1.6.
+In order to develop the understanding/culture of risk throughout the organisations a series of training sessions for senior managers which covered the issue of Risk Management have been held in both the summer of 2014 with further training in the Autumn of 2015.
+Likewise, as part of the Members Development Programme in January 2016 there was a presentation to Members concerning Risk Management.
 Consideration is currently being given to what further training would be appropriate for Officers which will be provided within the first six months of the current calendar year.